guildai/guild.ai/pages/start/guildfile.md

 Up to this point, you run `train.py` directly without providing additional information about the script.

-When Guild runs an operation, it determines the following:
+When Guild runs an operation, it must determine the following:

 - How the script accesses user-provided values ([flags](term:flag))
 - How the script communicates numeric results ([scalars](term:scalar))